• Home

 • Log in to Power BI.

-• Enter your email address and click the “Submit” button.
+• Enter your email.
+Click the “Submit” button.

 • Enter your password and click “Sign in“.

-Stage 2: Creating a Data Set and Selecting the Data Set to Use in Your Sankey Chart
+Stage 2: Create a Data Set and Select the Data Set to Use in Your Sankey Chart

 • Select “Paste or manually enter data“.

-• We’ll use the following cash flow data for this example.
+• The following cash flow data will be used for this example.

 • Select the “Create a dataset only” option.

-• PBI populates the screen as shown below:
+• Power BI populates the screen as shown below:

 • Click on the “Create a report” dropdown.